 The shop and restaurant guide is broken into the following categories:

 - Audio Equipment

-I would definitely recommend this guide if you’re a fan of Akihabara, or are getting ready for a trip to Japan.
+I would recommend this guide if you’re a fan of Akihabara or are getting ready for a trip to Japan.
 For $15.56, The Akiba is well worth adding to your collection.
-I am a big fan of Japanese manga, and at first I was a bit disapointed that The Akiba wasn’t written right to left like real manga is read.
-However, once I started reading I see that they wanted The Akiba to be a book that anyone could pick up, not just those familiar with manga.
-Once I began to see how much really great information was packed into the book, I quickly forgot about my one small gripe.
+I am a big fan of Japanese manga, and at first, I was a bit disappointed that The Akiba wasn’t written right to left like real manga is read.
+However, once I started reading, I see that they wanted The Akiba to be a book that anyone could pick up, not just those familiar with manga.
+Once I began to see how much great information was packed into the book, I quickly forgot about my one small gripe.
 Click here to check out The Akiba on Amazon.com.